gtxaspec/wz_flash-helper/docs/README.md

 **Note:**
 - It is highly recommended to enable `dry_run` to check if everything works before doing real operations.
-- Backup is done first, then Restore and followed by Custom script.
+- Backup is done first, then Restore, then Switch firmware and followed by Custom script.
-- During backup operations, the blue LED would be blinking.
-- During restore operations, the red LED would be blinking.
-- During switch firmware operations, both the blue LED and the red LED would be blinking.

 ## Warning
 ```